lazlowa/pypz-python/_sources/core/executor.rst.txt

 Executor
 ========

-Since the operator entity in *pypz* is self-contained, an executor is required, which controls the execution flow of the entire operator incl. plugins.
+Since the operator entity in *pypz* is self-contained, an :class:`OperatorExecutor <pypz.executors.operator.executor.OperatorExecutor>` is required, which controls the execution flow of the entire operator incl. plugins.
 The executor has the following main components:

-- execution context
+- :class:`ExecutionContext <pypz.executors.operator.context.ExecutionContext>`
-- state machine
+- state machine (embedded into the :class:`OperatorExecutor <pypz.executors.operator.executor.OperatorExecutor>`)

 Execution Context
 -----------------

+The :class:`ExecutionContext <pypz.executors.operator.context.ExecutionContext>` is
-The execution context is responsible to maintain all the necessary information during execution.
+responsible to maintain all the necessary information during execution.
 It can be forwarded to the states of the state machine as well.

 The execution context has the following responsibilities: